klust/SupercomputersForStarters/docs/1_Introduction/1_01_Goals.md

-The reader may be very much tempted to say **"I'm not a programmer, do I need to know all this?"** but one should realise a supercomputer is a very expensive machine and a large research infrastructure that should be used efficiently unless a chep PC or smartphone.
-Whether a supercomputer will be used well dpeends on your choice of software.
+The reader may be very much tempted to say **"I'm not a programmer, do I need to know all this?"** but one should realise a supercomputer is a very expensive machine and a large research infrastructure that should be used efficiently unless a cheap PC or smartphone.
+Whether a supercomputer will be used well depends on your choice of software.
 It also depends on the resources that you request when starting a program.
 Unlike your PC, a supercomputer is a large shared infrastructure and you have to specify which part of the computer you need for your computations.
 And this requires an understanding of both the supercomputer that you are using and the needs of the software you're using.
 In fact, if the software cannot sufficiently well